Great Mosque of Tlemcen: Architecture

 The intricate ribbed dome in front of the mihrab is considered a highlight of Almoravid architecture and dates to the renovation of Ali ibn Yusuf.
 The structure of the dome is strictly ornamental, consisting of multiple ribs or intersecting arches forming a twelve-pointed star pattern.
 It is also partly see-through, allowing some outside light to filter through a screen of pierced and carved arabesque and openwork decoration that fills the spaces between the ribs.
+The area below this dome, the maqsura, was once separated from the rest of the mosque by a richly-crafted wooden lattice screen.
+The screen has since been moved to the Museum of Art and History in Tlemcen.
+It bears an inscription dating it to 1138, also around the time of Ali ibn Yusuf's renovation.

 The original Almoravid mosque presumably had no minaret, as the current minaret was only added in 1236 by Yaghmorasan.
 The minaret is made of brick and has a typical square floor plan, measuring 6.3 m per side.
 It has a two-tiered shaft: the main shaft is 26.2 m tall and a secondary lantern tower above this brings the total height to 29.15 m meters.
 The four facades of the main shaft of the minaret are decorated with carved panels of sebka motifs springing from engaged columns below.
 An odd detail is the fact that the decorative panel on the courtyard side is uneven: the space between the engaged columns on the left is wider than the others, causing an uneven spacing within the sebka pattern above it as well.
+The top of the minaret was formerly crowned with an Arabic inscription made in copper, the pieces of which were moved to a local museum before 1903.

+Chandelier

+Suspended from the ribbed dome in the center of the prayer hall is a large circular chandelier.
+By popular tradition, its origin is attributed to a donation by Yaghmorasan in the 13th century.
+William and Georges Marçais speculated that it could be a work of Andalusi origin.
+Archeologist Lucien Golvin suggested that it was of slightly later date, possibly a spoil from the abandoned Marinid mosque of al-Mansura (beginning of the 14th century), where Ibn Marzuq described a chandelier that he had made and that had been moved to the Great Mosque of Tlemcen.
+The largest and lowest part of the chandelier had a circumference of around 8 m and was made of cedar wood clad with sheets of copper that were pierced with floral motifs.
+In the 19th century, the chandelier had fallen into disrepair.
+Its remains were moved to a local museum and a replacement inside the mosque was created in the 20th century by Mohammed ben Kalfate, a metalworker and artisan from Tlemcen.